 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Mushroom muffulettas with olive tapenade and kale chips
+Mushroom muffulettas with olive tapenade and paprika-spiced kale chips

-We’ve transformed the mighty, meaty New Orleans sandwich into a plant-based treat, with mushrooms and red pepper–cashew crema standing in for the meat and cheese.
+We’ve transformed the mighty, meaty New Orleans sandwich into a plant-based paradise with sautéed mushrooms, leafy spinach, and a sweet red pepper–cashew crema.

 In your bag

-- 1 bunch organic curly-leaf or other kale (about ½ pound)
+- 1 bunch organic curly-leaf kale or other leafy greens (about ¾ pound)